• Home

 How do I store this Triple Chocolate Cake?

-Once the cake is cut into, it’s best to cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge.
-Eat extra slices within 2 days.
+Storing: Once the cake is cut into, cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge for up to 2 days.

 When ready to eat, let the slices sit on the counter, in the foil for about an hour or until the cake is room temperature and soft.
 If desired, warm each slice in the microwave for 5-10 seconds; be careful not to burn your mouth.